 Figure 8.
-Illustration of the 2x2 contingency table on the power ramp forecast at the Baltic-2 wind farm over the 7-day period.
+Illustration of the two-by-two contingency table on the power ramp forecast at the Baltic-2 wind farm over the 7-day period.
 Each row represents a ramp event definition, from changing over |100 MW| within 2 hours to changing over |100 MW| within 10 hours, and the ramp definitions include both up ramps and down ramps.
 Each column is an ensemble mean, except for p1 and p6, which submitted single-member forecasts.
-The four triangles in each square characterize the 2x2 contingency table, as percentages of instances among the four parameters.
+The four triangles in each square characterize the two-by-two contingency table as percentages of instances among the four parameters.
 The percentages are annotated in the triangles.
 The sum of the four triangles in each square is 100%.

 Combining the ramp detection of individual forecasts often leads to better ramp forecasts than detecting ramps with the ensemble mean forecast time series.
 The ensemble mean forecast smooths out temporal fluctuations, and such removal of peaks and troughs cripples the ensemble mean in adequately predicting ramp events.
 To further examine this attribute, we implement a voting scheme between ensemble members to detect ramps.